Check Point Software Technolog - GuruFocus.com

 About Check Point Software Technologies Ltd.

-MEDIA CONTACT: INVESTOR CONTACT: Liz Wu Kip E. Meintzer Check Point Software Technologies Check Point Software Technologies [email protected] [email protected]
+MEDIA CONTACT: INVESTOR CONTACT: Ekram Ahmed Kip E. Meintzer Check Point Software Technologies Check Point Software Technologies [email protected] [email protected]

 SAN CARLOS, Calif., Oct.
-13, 2022 (GLOBE NEWSWIRE) -- For the third year in a row, Forbes has named Check Point® Software Technologies Ltd. ( CHKP), a leading provider of cybersecurity solutions globally, to its list of the World’s Best Employers.
-With over 6,000 employees around the world, Check Point continues to be recognized as the world’s number one cybersecurity employer and praised for its strong company culture, gender equality and corporate social responsibility.
+19, 2022 (GLOBE NEWSWIRE) -- Check Point® Software Technologies Ltd. ( CHKP), a leading provider of cyber security solutions globally is recognized as a leader in The Forrester Wave™: Enterprise Firewalls, Q4 2022 report.
+Forrester, a leading global research and advisory firm, states in its report that Check Point “has an admirable vision: to be so good at threat prevention that it protects everyday business customers who aren’t cybersecurity specialists running a sophisticated SOC.”
+Through intuitive products that greatly simplify implementing security policies, any business can use Check Point to protect their enterprise.

-“Our people are our greatest asset in making the world a safer and more secure place,” said Yiftah Yoffe, Worldwide VP of Human Resources at Check Point Software Technologies.
-“Our whole company ethos is centered around organizations deserving the best security and we can only do that with the best people.
-We strive every day to foster a collaborative and innovative culture with commitment to gender equality, diversity and inclusion while positively impacting our local communities.
-It’s fantastic to have this recognized by Forbes.”
+As cyberattacks become more sophisticated and difficult to prevent, organizations need to step away from human-created models to fully provide comprehensive cybersecurity protection.
+Check Point uses AI, machine learning and deep learning to prevent sophisticated zero-day cyber security threats while delivering a simple visually appealing user interface for its customers.
+Check Point’s user interface improves security operations efficiency by quickly detecting, investigating, and automating responses across the entire IT infrastructure.

 Follow Check Point via: